foldda/charian/README.md

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

+Charian is currently available in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java).
+This README uses the C# syntax but the explanation (and the code examples) can be easily applied to the other languages.

-## Inside the API?
+## Inside the API

-The **Rda class** and the **IRda interface** from the API are implemented with methods and properties for UDT-oriented operations[^6], and from a client's perspective, it only needs to deal with a simple, easy-to-access storage space, which is also serializable, through the API.
-A Charian client does not have to know or to deal with the RDA encoding at all.

-[^6]: The description and examples are given in C# syntax, but the illustrated methods can be easily translated to the Python and Java implementations which are also provided in this repo, and have identical functions.

 **Class Rda**

-The Rda class implements properties and methods that are modeled as a "container" object which internally has a multidimensional storage space.
-Locations in the multidimensional space are accessible via integer-based indexes addresses.
-The Rda class provides the following Getter/Setter methods for a client to store and retrieve data items at the locations inside the space:
+The Rda class implements properties and methods that are modeled as a "container" object.
+Internally provides a multidimensional storage space where storage locations in the space are accessible via integer-based indexes.
+The Rda class provides the following Getter/Setter methods for a client to store and retrieve data items at any of these locations:
 ```
 public void SetValue(string value, int[] address)
 public string GetValue(int[] address)
 public void SetRda(Rda rda, int[] address)
 public Rda GetRda(int[] address)
 ```
-The internal multidimensional space automatically expands to the required levels of dimension and the required size of a dimension when a location is accessed by a provided address, meaning from a client's perspective, the storage space is unlimited, and any addressed location in the space is always valid and available.

-Note the API indicates only two "types of data" can be stored inside an Rda container - it must be either a 'string' value or another Rda container object.
-This is because Charian assumes all primitive data, like an integer or a date, can be converted to a string; and all composite data, like a class or an array, can be converted to an Rda object (as illustrated below, through recursion).

-The Rda class also implements the following serialization and deserialization methods that covert itself to and from an RDA-encoded string:
+An Rda container object is also "serializable".
+The Rda class implements the following methods that covert itself to and from an encoded text string:
 ```
 public string ToString()
 public static Rda Parse(string rdaEncodedString)
 ```

-Data exchange using the Rda class typically would be in this sequence: the sender would 1) construct an Rda container object, 2) use the Setter methods to “pack” its data items that require transfer into the container, and 3) use the ToString method to convert the container to an RDA string which will be sent to the receiver.
-When the receiver has received the RDA string, it would 4) use the Parse method to convert the string back to an Rda container, then 5) use the Getter methods to "unpack" and consume the data items stored in the container.
+The internal multidimensional space automatically expands to the required levels of dimension and the required size of a dimension when a location is accessed by a provided address, meaning from a client's perspective, the storage space is unlimited, and any addressed location in the space is always valid and available.

+Note the API indicates only two "types of data" can be stored inside an Rda container - it must be either a 'string' value or another Rda container object.
+This is because Charian assumes all primitive data, like an integer or a date, can be converted to a string; and all composite data, like a class or an array, can be converted to an Rda object (as illustrated below, through recursion).

 **Interface IRda**